Fair Debt Collection Practices Act: 5 Protections To Know

 Once you receive a debt validation letter, you’ll want to respond quickly.

-- Check the statute of limitations on the debt: If your debt surpassed the statute of limitations, your creditor may not be able to sue you for it.
+- Check the statute of limitations on the debt: If your debt surpassed the statute of limitations on debt, your creditor may not be able to sue you for it.
 The statute of limitations depends on what type of debt you have and which state you live in.
 Remember that even if your debt is past the statute of limitations, leaving it unpaid can still hurt your credit and collectors can still contact you for it.

 - Negotiate your debt: If your debt is long past due, your creditor may be willing to negotiate with you in a debt settlement for less than the total amount you owe, though there’s no guarantee.
 Keep in mind, debt settlement can stay on your credit report for seven years.